heng2j/Deep_Images_Hub/README.md

 # Deep Images Hub

-This project create a platform to automatically verify, preprocess and orangize cloudsourced labeled images as datasets for users to select and download by their choice.
+This project create a platform to automatically verify, preprocess and orangize crowdsourced labeled images as datasets for users to select and download by their choice.
 Additionally, the platform allow premium users to train a sample computer vision model with their choice of image subsets.

 #### Motivation